karan7798z/Movie-Recommender-System/README.md

 * House of the Rising Sun

 ### 2. Collaborative Filtering -
-In this, user is matched to similar users (based on preferences), and then recommends items that the similar users have liked against the provided input.
+In this, user is matched to similar users (based on preferences), and then items that the similar users have liked are recommended against the provided input.
 Basically in this, users are matched and there is no need to extract information from the recommended item unlike content-based filters.